 Keeping your Budget Accurate

-Without correct account balances, your budget can’t be correct, so your active management of them is key—it’s one of the reasons why YNABers are so successful with their budgets.
+Active management of your is key—it’s one of the reasons why YNABers are so successful with their budgets.
 The spending awareness and connection it brings to your finances means actually being able to stick with budgeting.

 Account balances are a sum of the transactions in the account, so if any one transaction is incorrect—say your bank accidentally pulled in the incorrect Starting Balance amount—your account balance will be off.
 So even those YNABers who link their accounts still need to reconcile and actively manage their accounts.
 Direct Importing transactions is only one component of budget accuracy.

 Using the reconcile feature regularly is big part of actively managing your budget.
 Here’s what you need to do:

 Enter transactions yourself on the go with the mobile apps or at home using the web app on your computer.